open/close all folders

 - It seems that three old ladies were standing at a bus stop when along came a flasher and opened his raincoat.
 Well, the first old lady had a stroke.
 The second old lady had a stroke.
 The third old lady tried to have a stroke but her arms were too short.

 - The ur-example in English is probably the Wife of Bath from The Canterbury Tales, who is five times married.
 It is a bit hard to tell her exact age, though, as her first marriage was at 12 or so.
 Potentially, she might be more like some of Mae West's characters who lean in the Mrs. Robinson direction.
+We do know that she was twice the age of her last husband — but it's possible he was in his teens and she was in her thirties.

 - Topsy Lavish from Making Money is practically Nanny Ogg on crutches.